Valorayne/r6picker/README.md

 MONGO_ATLAS_CONNECTION='{your_mongodb_connection_string}' npm run start-backend
 ```

 Operator and map data is drawn from the database.
-Operator data can automatically be imported via the following command
+If using your own database, it's easy to populate it using the
+following commands:

 ```
-MONGO_ATLAS_CONNECTION='{your_mongodb_connection_string}' npm run update-operators
+MONGO_ATLAS_CONNECTION='{your_mongodb_connection_string}' npm run update-operators MONGO_ATLAS_CONNECTION='{your_mongodb_connection_string}' npm run update-maps
 ```

-Unfortunately, there is currently no way to automatically import map data.
-Thus it's necessary to add this data
-manually.

 ### Frontend